 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
 Fair value is measured using the assumptions that market participants would use when pricing an asset or liability.
 We determine fair value by using quoted prices in active markets for identical or similar assets or liabilities.
 When quoted prices in active markets are not available, fair value is determined using valuation techniques that maximize the use of observable inputs.
-When observable valuation inputs are not available, significant judgment is required to determine fair value by assessing the valuation techniques or valuation inputs may result in a different fair value.
+When observable valuation inputs are not available, significant judgment is required to determine fair value by assessing the valuation techniques and valuation inputs.
+The use of alternative valuation techniques or valuation inputs may result in a different fair value.
 A description of the fair value methodologies, assumptions, valuation techniques, and valuation inputs by type of asset is included in Note 5.